Use the Right Websites and Pay Less than the "Best Available Rate" for your Hotel Room

-- Never book a room without checking the prevailing rates on a "hotel aggregator" first—we like Kayak best.
+Never book a room without checking the prevailing rates on a "hotel aggregator" first.
 Not every deal you see, even on the best hotel websites, is really a “deal”.
 Before you actually book your room, you need to check the normal hotel rates, so that you can be sure you really are getting a lower price.

-- Join AAA to get discounts on a broad range of hotels.
+- Often, a AAA rate will be even better.
+Consider joining AAA.
 You’ll be eligible for a discount of around 10% at a large percentage of the hotels in the United States and Canada; and/or access to a refundable reservation for around the same price as a normal non-refundable rate.
 AAA discounts are available at every type of hotel—downtown chain hotels, seaside inns, large resorts, small boutiques, and independent roadside motels.
 Consider Joining AAA for Hotel Discounts at Many Hotels.

 - goSeek.com. goSeek is probably the best of the private deals websites.
 It acts like an aggregator, searching several other "private deal" services.

 - kayak.com.
 If you are signed in, a single hotel search shows you the best available rates on many different travel websites (for every hotel), along with private deals on a decent collection of selected hotels.